minerbadd/MUSE/data/muse/docs/lib/map.md

 --:- near place? span?? -> _Report points within span blocks (or all) of named place (or current player or turtle position)._

---:- view place -> _Report place details including all situations and features._
+--:- view place -> _Report place details including name, label (if any), features and all situations._

 --:# **Command Line Interface**